ailrk/markdowndb.macro/README.md

-# A macro for building markdown json db at compile time for static website.
+# markdowndb.macro

 ### What it does
-It's a babel macro that compiles a foler of markdowns into json so you can use it for your static website.
-Each markdown has some metadata for querying.
+A babel macro for building markdown json db at compile time for static website.

 ### Motivation
 I want a static website that holds all my markdown articles, but to do that usually I need some extra config for webpack and make my alreay chaotic project config even more complicated.
 With `babel-plugin-macros` I can just load all markdowns into a database like json with one function call.